 Sole Proprietorship

-In a sole proprietorship, there is no separation between the assets allocated to the professional activity and the private assets of entrepreneurs.
+In a sole proprietorship, there is no separation between the assets allocated to the business activity and the entrepreneur’s private assets.

 Entrepreneurs are therefore fully liable with all their assets for the commitments of their company.
 This is not without risk, for example in the event of bankruptcy of a major client.
-The entrepreneurs’ debts may be recovered from all of their assets, whether movable or immovable, present or future, unless those assets, amounts, sums and payments pertaining to their bankruptcy filing have an origin subsequent to that bankruptcy (XX.110, § 3, subparagraph 2 of the Code of Economic Law).
+The entrepreneurs’ debts may be recovered from all of their assets, whether movable or immovable, present or future, unless those assets, amounts, sums and payments that the bankrupt receives as from the time of declaration of bankruptcy have a cause subsequent to that bankruptcy (XX.110, § 3, subparagraph 2 of the Code of Economic Law).

 The assets of the spouse may also be used to pay the company's debts, unless a matrimonial agreement provides otherwise.